 Here are the highlights of the CFPB survey:

 According to the CFPB debt collection survey, about one-third of consumers – or more than 70 million Americans – were contacted by a creditor or debt collector about a debt in the previous 12 months.
-Consumers are most often contacted about medical and credit card debt.
+Consumers are most often contacted about medical and credit card debt and it is assumed that some of these consumers were threatened by debt collectors.
 The CFPB survey also found that: